Chisom83/Northwind_project/README.md

 3. Can you identify any key customers?

 To identify key customers, the following steps were taken:

  - Chart Type: Bar Chart

  - Y - Axis: customer_id

  - X - Axis: Total Revenue

  - Legend: Company_Name

  - Tooltip: Quantity

 - To show the key customer I applied a Top N filter on customer_id in the filter pane, set it to Top 5 based on Total Revenue and click Apply Filter.

 #### Insights

 General Insight

  - SAVEA is the overall key customer with a total revenue of $94,063, followed by ERNSH with a total revenue of $85,630.

 ##### Yearly Breakdown

 2013

    - ERNSH was the key customer with a total revenue of $17,368, followed by FRANK with $12,191.

 2014

   - SAVEA emerged as the key customer with a total revenue of $48,715, followed by FRANK with $45,945.

    2015

   - SAVEA retained its position as the key customer with a total revenue of $35,549, followed by HANAR with $23,821.

 #### Inference

 1. Starting in 2014, SAVEA consistently became the key customer, contributing the highest revenue across 2014 and 2015.
-This indicates a strong and growing market strategy
+This indicates a strong and growing market strategy.

 2. Key customers like SAVEA and ERNSH have show strong engagement with NorthWind Traders, which includes higher order or quantity.

 #### Recommendation

 1. Maintain Strong Relationship with Key Customers

    - Focused on strengthening relationships with key customers through personalized discounts and exclusive offer.

 2. Customer Retension Strategy

    - Ensure continous support to key customers by offering excellent customer service and frequent check-ins to understand their evolving needs.

 4. Are shipping costs consistent across providers?
 I created a measure to calculate for the Range. i draged my Company_Name to the Y axis and shippingCostRange to the X axis.
 Then used a Bar Chart to visualize it.